nicholasgswanson/nicholasgswanson.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate in Economics at UC Berkeley, focusing on Development, Behavioral and Labor Economics.
-In July 2024 I will join the King Center on Global Development at Stanford University as a Postdoctoral Fellow.
+I am a Postdoctoral Fellow at the King Center on Global Development at Stanford University.
 In 2025 I will join the World Bank as an Economist in the Development Impact Evaluation Department.

+My research focuses on Development, Behavioral and Labor Economics.

-If you’d like to contact me, you can email nicholas dot swanson at berkeley.edu.
+If you’d like to contact me, you can email ngswan at stanford dot edu.

 You can find my CV [here](http://nicholasgswanson.github.io/files/Swanson_cv_v13.pdf)